 Relationship quality is better among some couples, such as those who equally share the parenting even when mothers work part-time, full-time or overtime hours.
 Simply, men’s equal parenting participation, regardless of mothers’ employment status, appears to be the linchpin for relationship quality.

-Australian mothers have some of the highest part-time employment rates in the world.
+Implications for Australia Australian mothers have some of the highest part-time employment rates in the world.
 The government offers little in terms of parenting or parental leave, meaning Australian families must find individual rather than government solutions for the care of young children.

-Subscribe to our daily newsletter!
 Faced with expensive childcare, many mothers reduce to part-time work or drop out of the labour market altogether to look after children.
 These employment decisions make mothers economically vulnerable if couples divorce and in older age: one-in-three women retire with no superannuation.

 For many Australian families, the solution is mothers’ reduced time in employment.
 Moreover, Australian parents become more traditional in their gender role attitudes after having a child, meaning more couples view mothers as the ideal carer for children once becoming parents.